CAAPIM/Xamarin-MAS-Foundation/README.md

 ## Get Started

 These instructions are for **both iOS and Android developers**.
-All you need to get started is install Visual Studio.
+If Visual Studio is installed, you are ready to go.

 ### Quick Start with Sample App